daysantace/AceInvaders/README.md

 [**Install**](https://accounts.yoyogames.com/downloads)
 GameMaker Studio 2 is the software that is used to develop Ace Invaders.<br>
 Please note you will need a YoYo Games account to download it.<br>
+It is, in theory, possible to develop without GameMaker Studio 2, but you will not be able to access some features like sprite editing or testing if you use a standard code editor or IDE (such as Visual Studio Code).
 <br>
 We currently accept any ideas into Ace Invaders.
 If you have an idea, you can add it in!<br>
 Please pull the repo to your PC first before making edits locally, and then push to the main repo once done.<br>